 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our socioeconomically disadvantaged are far below grade level.
-Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups on the CA Dashboard, which were very low in 2022.
+Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups on the CA Dashboard, which were very low in 2023.
 The Hispanic and socioeconomically disadvantaged student groups were low in ELA and Math.
 We found that our Hispanic students were also low-income and were in the red.
+The 2024 Dashboard had no student groups in the red for ELA and mathematics.
 (Metrics are reported in Goal #2).
 Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills.
-Schoolwide students.
+Scope: Schoolwide students.
 In response, working alongside another school's DA Taskforce, we recognize the positive impact of SGI classes on our students due to their constructivist learning approach, as evidenced by the correlation between small group learning and improved academic outcomes.
 Additionally, we will enhance our focus on refining student expectations, ELPI, and supporting new-to-country students.
-Furthermore, staff providing support to EL students will receive additional assistance through improved data tracking and professional development initiatives.
+Furthermore, staff providing support to EL students will receive additional assistance through improved data-tracking and professional development initiatives.
 Lastly, there will be a concerted effort to expand the provision of tutoring services to more students.
 This action is ongoing throughout the school year.
 We offer intervention courses to students following their enrollment and are based on their diagnostic assessment.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
-1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
-These were our all- Our collaborative CSI/DA Team persists in supporting and executing our SMART Goal aimed at increasing credit completion through intensive tutoring.
+CA Dashboard Academic Performance Indicator results for our Hispanic, and socioeconomically disadvantaged, in ELA and Math We will also consider input from the parents of participating students to enhance the quality of the programs provided.
+1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the 2023 CA Dashboard for their 4-year federal Graduation Rate.
+Our collaborative CSI/DA Team persists in supporting and executing our SMART Goal aimed at increasing credit completion through intensive tutoring.
 We are convinced that by operating as a Professional Learning Community and enhancing our school-wide approach, we will witness greater progress in the future.
-We understand from our data that students who engage in tutoring tend to achieve 1-3 points higher per Learning Period We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: all-student group, Hispanic, and socioeconomically
+We understand from our data that students who engage in tutoring tend to achieve 1-3 points higher per Learning Period We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: All-student group, Hispanic, and socioeconomically